 Because you are the true student in a Uke U. class, each class is typically divided into three segments of formal instruction geared toward adults.
 Between and sometimes during the segments, children are asked to color activity pages in the workbook or keep the beat on drums while the adults sing and play.
 We also dance to Hawaiian and other beach music and have jam sessions with rhythm instruments.

 Classes are 45 minutes long and meet once weekly for 8 weeks in the fall, winter, and spring and sometimes in the summer.
-The child and his or her caregiver each receives a soprano ukulele, and they share a ukulele workbook; each additional registered child receives a ukulele and a workbook as well.
+Included in the tuition are a soprano ukulele each for the child and his or her caregiver, a workbook for the adult, and an activity book for the child; each additional registered child receives a ukulele and an activity book as well.
 Each family receives an electronic tuner.

 Ukulele Party (not a Music Together offering) is a ukulele jam developed by Jill Geddes in 2017.
 The class is for teens and adults only who already play a little ukulele.

 Classes are 45 minutes long and meet once weekly for 8 weeks in the fall, winter, and spring and sometimes in the summer.
-Each student receives The Daily Ukulele fakebook and a booklet of chord charts.
+Each student receives The Daily Ukulele fakebook.
 Please BYOU (bring your own uke)!